Construction of exact refinements for the two-dimensional hierarchical B-spline de Rham complex: Spline spaces

 A basis for this space is given by We have used a bold and upright notation for the two-dimensional multi-indexes \(\boldvec{j}\) and \(\boldvec{i}\), and will do so throughout the paper.
 To access their \(k\)-th entry we respectively write, as above, \(j_k\) and \(i_k\), and we will denote the \(i_k\)-th knot of the level \(\level\) univariate knot vector \(\knotvec_{(\level, k)}\) as \(\knot_{i_k, \level, k}\).
 Lastly, we will also use the notation \(\abs{\boldvec{j}}\coloneqq \abs{j_1} + \abs{j_2}\) to refer to the 1-norm on vector spaces.

-From this point forward, we will mainly refer to multi-variate basis functions either using the three indices \(\boldvec{j}, \boldvec{i}, \text{ and } \level\) or omitting all of them whenever they are not necessary---unless otherwise specified.
+From this point forward, we will mainly refer to multi-variate basis functions either using the three indices \(\boldvec{j}, \boldvec{i}, \text{ and } \level\) or omitting all of them whenever they are not necessary --- unless otherwise specified.
 We are now capable of defining a set of finite element spaces such that the discrete complex they give is cohomologically equivalent to the continuous complex.
 The relevant spaces are

-and the discrete complex is naturally \cite{Buffa2010, Buffa2011} To help ease notation, we will use \(\boldvec{0}=(0,0)\) throughout the paper.
+where the multi-indices \(\boldvec{j}\) have been explicitly shown for clarity.
+The discrete complex follows naturally \cite{Buffa2010, Buffa2011} To help ease notation, we will use \(\boldvec{0}=(0,0)\) throughout the paper.
 Taking into account the way in which the \(\grad\) and \(\curl\) operators change the polynomial degree and regularity of functions it becomes clear that

 Finally, we also define the tensor-product mesh \(\mesh_{\level}\) induced by the two sets of intervals \(\mathcal{I}_{(\level, 1)}\) and \(\mathcal{I}_{(\level, 2)}\), corresponding to \(\knotvec_{(\level, 1)}\) and \(\knotvec_{(\level, 2)}\), respectively.
 We define the mesh of level $\level$ as